Manage user authentication and permissions.

 1. Go to Displays → Draw → MainPage

-2. Add TextBlock:
+2. Add a TextBlock:

 • LinkedValue: User: {Client.UserName}

-3. Run solution
+3. Run the solution

-4. Logon using the LogOn page
+4. Log on using the LogOn page

 5. Check the user that is currently logged on the solution